jeremyzyang/jeremyzyang.github.io/research.md

 <ins>Abstract:</ins> Many ads are engaging, but what makes them engaging may have little to do with the product.
 This problem can be particularly relevant to influencer advertising if influencers are motivated to promote themselves, not just the product.
 We develop an algorithm to measure the degree of effective engagement associated with the product and use it to predict the sales lift of influencer video advertising.
 We propose the concept of product engagement score, or PE-score, to capture how engaging the product itself is as presented in a video.
 We estimate pixel-level engagement as a saliency map by training a deep three-dimensional convolutional neural network on video-level engagement data and locate pixel-level product placement with an object detection algorithm.
 The PE-score is computed as the pixel-level, engagement-weighted product placement in a video.
 We construct and validate the algorithm with influencer video ads on TikTok and product sales data on Taobao.
 We leverage variation in video posting time to identify video-specific sales lift and show that the PE-score significantly and robustly predicts sales lift.
 We explore drivers of engagement and discuss how various stakeholders in influencer advertising can use the PE-score in a scalable way to manage content, align incentives, and improve efficiency.

 <ins>**Targeting for Long-Term Outcomes**</ins><br/>
-Jeremy Yang, Dean Eckles, Paramveer Dhillon, Sinan Aral <br/>
+Jeremy Yang, Dean Eckles, Paramveer Dhillon, and Sinan Aral <br/>

 _Management Science (2023)_<br/>